mritunjaysharma394/vowpal-wiki/Contextual-Bandit-Example.md

     1:2 2:1:0.3 3:0.5 4:0.1 | a b

 This line indicates an example with features a b, where action 1 has cost 2, action 2 has cost 1 and was chosen by the exploration policy, with probability 0.3, action 3 has cost 0.5, and action 4 has cost 0.1.
 Again the action where both a cost and a probability is specified is considered as the observed action.
-So it this case if we train on this example only the cost 1 for action 2 is assumed observed and used by the training algorithm.
+So in this case if we train on this example only the cost 1 for action 2 is assumed observed and used by the training algorithm.
 The other costs for the other actions are not used for training, but are used only for evaluating the cost of the predictions made by the predictor, instead of the cost estimates from the ips, dm or dr methods.
 This can also be used with examples where only a subset of actions can be chosen, e.g.:

     1:2 3:4:0.2 | a d